gvwilson/sensibleadventures/coriandel/coriandel.md

 when he was thirteen.

 If I was stronger, I would have hugged her.
 But I'm a coward when it comes to women's tears, and that well ran dry a long time ago.
 I rolled my head to one side to work a kink out of my neck.
 "So what do you want me to do?"
 I asked.

 "Whatever you can," she said quietly.
 She stepped up to me and kissed my cheek softly, not asking or offering anything, just a kiss.
 The gate clicked shut softly behind her.

-That night, in the small hour between moonset and sunrise, I pried three tiles up from my kitchen floor.
+So later that night, in the small hour between moonset and sunrise, I pried three tiles up from my kitchen floor.
 The case was still there, a brown leather tube as long as your arm stitched with thread the color of a dry scab.
 Old habit made me replace the tiles before taking it into the rear courtyard.
-I didn't expect any guardsmen or assassins to come drumming on my door, but Luck loves a careful man.
+I didn't expect any guardsmen or assassins to come drumming on my door, but the saints love a careful man.

 I pulled Lady Kembe's picture from the tube, unrolled it, and laid it face up on the little table against the wall.
 I had to put a couple of daggers and half a brick on the corners to keep it from rolling up again.
+I hoped she wouldn't mind.

 There was still a stump of candle in the tube as well.
 I lit it and set it down next to the picture.
 It had been, what, twenty years?
 No, more than that, twenty-one.
 Twenty-one years since I last spoke to her.
 I wondered if she would listen.

-I stared into the candle flame, counting heartbeats.
+We didn't part on the best of terms, but I didn't think she was one to hold a grudge.
+What's the point when you're going to outlive everyone anyway?

+A quick twitch of my knife on the back of my forearm, and I let three drops of blood fall into the flame.
+I stared into it as I waited, counting heartbeats.
 It's funny, the way you can suddenly realize that your shoulders are tense.
 I took a long, slow breath and willed them to relax.
 Just relax...

 And suddenly she was there.
 The picture was still just a picture, but it was also her sitting in her study in Ossisswe.
 I saw a shelf of books on the wall to her left and a latticework window on her right.
-She still looked forty, although I knew she was at least five times that.
+She still looked forty, although I knew she was at least ten times that.
 Her head was completely bald, and her loose robe was open just enough for me to see the flaming wings tattooed on her neck.

 Her teeth gleamed white against her black skin when she smiled.
-"Hello," she said.
-"It's been a long time."
+"I greet you," she said.
+"It have been a lang time."

 I dipped my head.
 "M'lady."

-"I seen han old swallow a-chase a young'un ye'erday.
-I wondered if that might be you."
-She still pronounced 'wondered' with three syllables, 'won-der-ed', and still called me Swallow.
-I never knew why, but it could have been worse.
-There was a merchanteer with three ships under his rod and warehouses in Seyferte and Ensworth who had worked for her for years.
-She called *him* things that would start a fight in polite company.
+"I han see an old swallow a-chase a young'un ye'erday.
+I wondered if that maight be you, my hain Swallow come back a me."
+She pronounced 'wondered' with three syllables, 'won-der-ed', and for some reason, I had always been "Swallow" to her.
+It could have been worse---I met a merchanteer with three ships under his rod and warehouses in Gandan and Nyengmo who had worked for her most of his life.
+What she called *him* would start a fight in polite company.

 I cleared my throat.
 "I crave a favor, m'lady."

-"Oh, but certain you do."
+"Oh, but certain y' do."
 She took her red book down from its place on the shelf and thumbed through it.
 "Swallow...
 Swallow...
 Here we be.
 Maun, I do not appear to be a-debt of your this present time."
 She set the book aside without closing it.
-"So what have you offer?"
+"So what y' havvy offer?"

 "Information," I said bluntly.

-Lady Kembe was the most powerful magician in Ossisswe, maybe the most powerful in Cherne.
-She hadn't left her house in two hundred years.
+Lady Kembe was the most powerful magician in Cherne, but she hadn't left her house in four hundred years.
 She couldn't eat cooked food, or wear leather, or tie her own shoes, and those were just the things I knew about.
 She had probably traded away a thousand other everyday things, things you or I would take for granted, each loss bringing her some scrap of power or understanding.
-You don't do that for two hundred years without learning how to bargain like a Darpani ride master who's down to his last spavined mule.
+You don't do that for four hundred years without learning how to bargain like a Darpani ride master who's down to her last spavined mule.

 She steepled her fingers in front of her lips.
 "Tell me."

 I bobbed my head again.
 "M'lady."
 I gave her the quick version, as if I was reporting to an impatient sergeant.
 Vurt, the girl, his oath, the bonescuttle.
 "A breath," she interrupted.
 "A bonescuttle, in Coriandel?"

 "Yes, m'lady.
 Just like before."

 She drummed her fingers on her desk.
-"That... that does knot me somewhat.
+"That... that does knot me summat.
 The stars are completely wrong for a bonescuttle to be about."

 "They probably can't see the stars down in the Tombs, m'lady."

 The corner of her mouth quirked.
-"I will tell such jokes as need told tonight, Swallow, thank you."
+"I will tell such jokes as need told tonight, Swallow."

 "M'lady."
 Her accent was almost present day now.
-I wondered who she had been talking to before me that would dredge up speech a hundred years gone.
+I wondered who she had been talking to before me that would dredge up speech two hundred years gone.

 Her fingers drummed again, a light three-against-two rhythm.
 "Hm.
 I shall make inquiries of that.
-Now, what do you want?"
+Now, what do y' want?"

 I shrugged.
 "Your help for the boy, m'lady.
 He goes down there, he's not coming back."

 "Why not?
 You did."

 I shrugged again.
 "I had Armaq, m'lady.
-And Ensworth, and that thing down in Thind.
+And Chaghan, and that business down in Thind when the river changed course and that bit of swamp drained.
 They all taught me to fight dirty.
-All he's had is the umram, and a couple of fist-ups here and there."
+All he's had is the *umram* and a couple of fist-ups here and there."
 I hesitated.
 "I'm afraid for him, m'lady.
 Dead afraid."

 She raised her eyebrows.
 "My, my.
-This most strongly is not the harrow-the-hindmost rogue I remember.
-Whatever happened to the Swallow Stone-heart of old?"
+This is not the harrow-the-hindmost rogue I remember.
+Whatever happened to the Swallow Stoneheart of old?"

 I ignored her jibe.
 "I'll earn it, m'lady, my blood on that.
 There's a lot of Bantangui here these days.
 Call themselves traders, but I meet a few now and again that know more swordplay than any honest trader I've ever met."

 She snorted faintly.
-"Exactly how many honest traders have you met?"
+"Exactly how many honest traders have y' met?"

 She's like rain sometimes, Lady Kembe is.
 Cold rain, the kind that drips down the back of your neck in the middle of the night when you're on watch in the middle of nowhere.
 You can't stop it, so either you learn to ignore it or you go mad.
 "I could watch 'em for you, m'lady.
 Friendly up to one or two of 'em, let 'em talk, keep my ear to the wind."

 She pursed her lips and shook her head.
-"Thank you, Swallow, but no. I have all the people I need in Coriandel.
+"Thank y', Swallow, but no. I have all the people I need in Coriandel.
 And I am not as worried about the Bantangui as I once was."
 Pat patta pat went her fingers.
-"No, if we strike a bargain, I will needs have something a little more direct."
+"No, if we strike a bargain, I will needs have something a little more direct of y'."

 Direct.
 That meant rooftops at night, throats cut in alleys, cunning little twists of silver and feathers slipped into people's pockets without them knowing.
 "I'm not as young as I was, m'lady.
-Not sure I can be as much help as I used to be."
+Not sure I can do as much of that as I used to, but you'll have my best, I swear."

-"We'll see," she said crisply.
+"We'll see what's needed," she said crisply.
 "The boy.
 What is his name?"

 "Vurt.
 Vurt Meshash é Onnemeno.
 He's my neighbors' boy."